pandoc-ext/fonts-and-alignment/README.md

 --metadata ulem_styles
 ```

-Please note that with the exception of the marked out style `\xout`, the ulem styles are always available for use with HTML documents ---regardless of either specifying or not specifying the metadata field--- if you use the CSS or SASS file provided in this repository.
+Please note that with the exception of the marked out style `\xout`, the ulem styles are always available for use with HTML documents ---regardless of specifying or not specifying the metadata field--- if you use the CSS or SASS file provided in this repository.

 Styling Inline Elements
 -----------------------------------------------------------------